vfarcic/devops24/manuscript/06-jenkins-setup.md

 Our troubles are not yet over.
 We need to rethink our Helm strategy.

 We have Tiller running in the `kube-system` Namespace.
 However, our agent Pods running in `go-demo-3-build` do not have permissions to access it.
 We could extend the permissions but that would allow the Pods in that Namespace to gain almost complete control over the whole cluster.
 Unless your organization is very small, that is often not acceptable.
 Instead, we'll deploy another Tiller instance in the `go-demo-3-build` Namespace and tie it to the ServiceAccount `build`.
 That will give the new tiller the same permissions in the `go-demo-3` and `go-demo-3-build` Namespaces.
-It'll be able to do anything in those, but nothing else.
+It'll be able to do anything in those, but nothing anywhere else.

 That strategy has a downside.
 It is more expensive to run multiple Tillers than to run one.
 However, if we organize them per teams in our organization by giving each a separate Tiller instance, we can allow them full freedom within their Namespaces without affecting others.
 On top of that, remember that Tiller will be removed in Helm v3, so this it only a temporary fix.